-To gain an in-depth understanding of The Metaverse one must start with a clear definition and then perform a complex analysis of all foundational elements, as well as their impact on various industries in the global ecosystem.
+To gain an in-depth understanding of The Health Metaverse one must start with a clear definition and then perform a complex analysis of all foundational elements, as well as their impact on various industries in the global ecosystem.

-Several industries have been leading the way in the design, development and deployment of The Metaverse, however given the current post-pandemic landscape this author wishes to highlight the implications for healthcare and the potential for a future Health Metaverse.
+Several industries have been leading the way in the design, development and deployment of The Metaverse, however given the current post-pandemic landscape this author wishes to highlight the implications for healthcare and the potential for a future with the Health Metaverse.

 There are ongoing divergent opinions even among experts about how to optimally define the Metaverse, ranging from those that describe it as an innovative emerging technology poised to redefine our society and economy, and all the way to those that still consider it a futuristic state under development.
 This allows for significant misconceptions, misinterpretations and myths to persist in the general population.

 One intriguing definition conceptualizes The Metaverse as a new universe, that allows us to reach new frontiers never imagined before.
 In this new world we will be able to interact in totally novel ways that transcend our current physical and geographic boundaries and facilitate transformation of our current universe to a novel digital, social and economic Metaverse.
 These transformative changes are expected to have a profound and disruptive impact on the future of work, and it is likely that forward-looking companies embracing the benefits of The Metaverse will gain a competitive advantage.

 Furthermore, there will likely be a significant impact on our societal emotional intelligence and on our behavioral interactions given the risk of dehumanization that can occur with such a high degree of involvement with converging emerging technologies that contribute to the creation of The Metaverse (such as AI, IoT, 5G, DLT, Web 3.0, VR, AR, XR, next generation computing, etc.)